Your questions about OpenCage, answered.

 There are other hosted open geocoding services, most obviously OpenStreetMap's own Nominatim service.
 However that is designed to be used as a tool by mappers, not as an enterprise level geocoding service, and indeed the usage policy explicitly says it "has a very limited capacity" and users may be blocked if requesting too frequently.

-Finally, you can feel good about the fact that we're regularly sponsoring open geo events (we run #geomob in London), contributing code back to the major OSM software projects, opensource many of our own projects (pls send patches!), and are corporate members of the OpenStreetMap Foundation.
+Finally, you can feel good about the fact that we're regularly sponsoring open geo events (we run the geo meetup Geomob), contributing code back to the major OSM software projects, opensource many of our own projects (pls send patches!), and are corporate members of the OpenStreetMap Foundation.

-I'm already using Google's geocoding API, why should I switch to the OpenCage geocoder?
+I'm already using Google's geocoding API, why should I switch to the OpenCage geocoding API?

 Will you add more geocoders in the future?

-Yes, please get in touch if you have a specific suggestion.
+Yes, we regularly add more geocoders, typically country-specific geocoders.
+Please get in touch if you have a specific suggestion.

 How are the results ordered?